IceDigitalAlexVV/atom-import-js/CONTRIBUTING.md

-To make it simpler to test a local copy of import-js in Atom:
+To make it simpler to test a local copy of ImportJS in Atom:

 ```sh
 cd ~/atom-import-js